 If you need to purchase items in the Bookstore and want to charge it to your Student Account when the Voucher is unavailable, or if your books exceed $600, there is another fund called Bengal Bucks.

 Most courses earn 4 units of credit.
 There are also courses that meet less frequently and earn either 1 or 2 units.
-A typical full-time enrollment is 16 units (generally four 4-unit courses), with a maximum of 18 units per semester allowed during your first year.
-Students need to average 16 units per semester over eight semesters in order to reach the 128 units needed to graduate.
+A typical full-time enrollment is 16 units (generally four 4-unit courses).
+Students need to average 16 units per semester in order to reach the 128 units needed to graduate.

 To see what courses are being offered during a given semester, visit Course Counts.

 All Occidental students must complete a Core program of required courses in order to ensure a broad education in the liberal arts and sciences.
 Visit the Core program website for more information about the requirements.
 Transfer students complete the same Core requirements as first-year students, except the First Year Seminar requirement (which is only for first years).

 Students are typically awarded 4 units of credit for subjects in which they have completed Advanced Placement examinations with scores of 4 or 5, or International Baccalaureate scores of 6 or 7 in Higher Level (HL) courses only.
 In some cases an exam score will allow a student to enroll in a more advanced class (e.g. math and chemistry).
 Earning an Advanced Placement test score of 4 or above on a foreign language exam will satisfy the college's foreign language requirement.
 Students must have exam scores sent directly to the College in order to receive credit or to use their test scores for placement.